Riel2982/DIVA-Blender_Addons/DIVA_BonePositionRotationScale/README_EN.md

 ## DIVA - Bone Position Rotation Scale
 ### Overview
 This addon allows you to **extract bone data (position, rotation, scale, and parent bone info) from a Blender armature and save it to a file**.
-You can easily access it from the "DIVA" tab in the N Panel.
+You can easily access it from the "DIVA" tab in the Sidebar.

 ### How to Use: Bone Data Exporter
 1. **Select the armature** from which you want to extract bone data.
-2. Open the **"DIVA" tab in the N Panel** and click **Export Bone Data**.
+2. Open the **"DIVA" tab in the Sidebar** and click **Export Bone Data**.
 3. A bone data file will be generated based on your settings.

 #### Settings Options